-In addition to representing clients before the US Department of Commerce and US International Trade Commission in US investigations, Sydney has represented US and European companies in AD and CVD investigations in the EU, China, India and Brazil.
-His breadth of practice has covered a wide range of industries, including mining, ferroalloys, steel, renewable energy, fertilizer, and textiles/apparel.
+In addition to representing clients before the US Department of Commerce and US International Trade Commission in US investigations, Sydney has represented US and European companies in AD and CVD investigations in the EU, China, India, Mexico and Brazil.
+His breadth of practice has covered a wide range of industries, including mining, ferroalloys, steel, chemicals, renewable energy, fertilizer, and textiles/apparel.

 University of California, Berkeley, BA